mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 - **Mandatory**: No
 - **Dynamic**: Yes
 - **Default**: false

-This option is disabled by default since MaxScale 2.2.1.
-In older versions, this option was enabled by default.

 When a client executes a multi-statement query, it will be treated as if it were a DML statement and routed to the primary.
 If the option is enabled, all queries